LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/streaming-adobeconnect.md

 ![](/tms/images/virtual-class-launch-windows.png){1000}

-The TMS passes along the classId, studentLastName, studentFirstName, and studentEmail to the receiving site.
+The Skillable TMS passes along the classId, studentLastName, studentFirstName, and studentEmail to the receiving site.

 # Additional Resources